radekm2000/ecommerce/README.md

 - **Notifications**
   - Receiving notifications about new products from followed users
   - Notifications about unread messages in the navbar
+  - Confirmation email is sent after a successful purchase

 ## Technologies